• Skip to primary navigation

 • In passion fruit mojitos, jalapeno martinis, and gin gimlets.

-• For a spicy kick in a paloma cocktail.
+• For a spicy kick in a large pitcher of the paloma cocktail.

 • Drizzled over waffles, pancakes, savory crepes, or corn and zucchini fritters.